Cray-HPE/docs-csm/operations/power_management/Cray_Advanced_Platform_Monitoring_and_Control_CAPMC.md

 # Cray Advanced Platform Monitoring and Control (CAPMC)

 NOTE: As of CSM 1.5 all of CAPMC has been deprecated.
+It may be removed in the future.
 See [Power Control Service (PCS)](../../api/power-control.md) for its replacement.

 The Cray Advanced Platform Monitoring and Control (CAPMC) service enables direct hardware control of nodes, compute blades, router modules, and liquid-cooled